QuentinRa/blog.quentinra.dev/programming-languages/web/node.js/_general/index.md

 const FileSystem = require('fs');
 ```

-Access another script A from a script B
+Access another script A from another script B

 ```javascript
 // in A.js, you need to export what you want to expose